openai/whisper/README.md

 scoop install ffmpeg
 ```

 You may need [`rust`](http://rust-lang.org) installed as well, in case [tiktoken](https://github.com/openai/tiktoken) does not provide a pre-built wheel for your platform.
-If you see installation errors during the `pip install` command above, please follow the [Getting started page](https://www.rust-lang.org/learn/get-started) to install Rust development environment.
+If you see installation errors during the `pip install` command above, follow the [Getting started page](https://www.rust-lang.org/learn/get-started) to install Rust development environment.
 Additionally, you may need to configure the `PATH` environment variable, e.g. `export PATH="$HOME/.cargo/bin:$PATH"`.
 If the installation fails with `No module named 'setuptools_rust'`, you need to install `setuptools_rust`, e.g. by running:

 ```bash
 pip install setuptools-rust